goharbor/community/proposals/new/Robot-Account-2.md

 Entries:

-1. For system level:  api/v2.0/robots
+1. For system level:  api/v2.0/robots (for 2.2+)
-2. For project level: api/v2.0/projects/{id}/robots
+2. For project level: api/v2.0/projects/{id}/robots (only reserve for the backward compatible)

 * Create a project level robot account (v2.1 or previous), it will be reserved but not used in the v2.2 UI.